do-jonathan4/lfz-m1/exercises/html-anchor-tags/README.md

 ### Submitting Your Solution

 When your solution is complete, change directories to the root of your lessons repository.
 Then commit your changes, push, and submit a Pull Request on GitHub.
 Detailed instructions can be found [**here**](../../guides/after-each-exercise.md).

-### Quiz

-- What is an absolute URL?
-- What is a relative URL?
-- What other ways can we use an anchor tag?